 Outdoor kitchen ideas: Under the Roof

-If your outdoor kitchen is going to be located next to the house the roof to cover it is probably going to be already in place.
+If your outdoor kitchen is going to be located next to the house, the roof to cover it will probably be already in place.

 33. The safest location for appliances